Out of Development Hell: How Must-See Show, “Shrink,” Got Made

 “I went on vacation,” Baltz recalls, “and at the time I kept thinking I might have to come back at a moment’s notice to start.”

 Behind the scenes, things were tumultuous at Pivot.
 The network hired a new director of scripted programming soon after acquiring the show, and then around the time of the upfronts, CEO Kelsey Balance left Pivot, along with another executive from the scripted division.
-The pair behind the show soon read the writing on the wall, and both booked longer gigs–Baltz taking an acting role on Seeso’s Bajillion Dollar Properties, and Tremper becoming a field producer for The Daily Show.
+The pair behind the show soon read the writing on the wall, and both got longer gigs–Baltz booking an acting role on Seeso’s real estate parody, Bajillion Dollar Propertie$, and Tremper becoming a field producer for The Daily Show.

 Toward the end of 2015, Pivot finally delivered the anticlimactic news: Shrink was not going to happen.

 Fortunately for Baltz and Tremper, the Pivot executives let them keep the show and pitch it elsewhere.
-Even more fortunately, Kelsey Balance, formerly of Pivot, was now the CEO of Seeso, and looking to expand the nascent digital network’s offerings.
-When word got around that the guy who played “Glen” on Bajillion Dollar Properties had a whole show ready to go, Baltz had an opportunity to pitch once more.
+Even more fortunately, Kelsey Balance, formerly of Pivot, was now the head of programming at Seeso, and looking to expand the nascent digital network’s offerings.
+When word got around that the guy who played “Glen” on the streaming service’s show, Bajillion Dollar Properties, had a whole show of his own ready to go, Baltz had an opportunity to pitch once more.
 In March of 2016, Seeso ordered eight episodes to begin production immediately.

 “After this had been in our head for years, it was so much fun and such a relief to finally sit down in a proper writers room, look at everything, brainstorm ideas, and put the show together,” Baltz says.